Comprehensive Guide to GenAI Security

 Model Denial of Service

 Model Denial of Service (DoS) occurs when an attacker sends too many requests to a GenAI application, causing it to slow down or stop working altogether.
 This can happen if the attacker uses tricky inputs that require a lot of processing power or sends a flood of requests that exceed the model's limits.
+This is also called Denial of wallet attack if it exhausts all the compute resources to serve the genuine users.

 Supply Chain Vulnerabilities